 So much has been written about Microsoft’s digital music player, the Zune.
 Why devote such a massive number of electrons to such an

-?
+apparently uninspiring product ?
 Microsoft, of course.
 Were the Zune slapped with any other company’s moniker it would be just another “iPod Killer,” garnering its sensational press one week, deflated by hands-on reviews the next, and ending its short life on the ever-increasing pile of iPod wannabes.

-enough important differences in the Zune ecosystem that this “iPod Killer” matters.
+But it is Microsoft and there are enough important differences in the Zune ecosystem that this “iPod Killer” matters.
 No, not because of its sharing feature or its wide screen or its larger size or its FM radio or the fact that you can get it in brown, if you like.